betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 ## Background

 The [betterscientificsoftware.github.io](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io) repository is for collaborative content development on general topics related to [developer productivity](Site/Categories/Topics/WhatIsProductivity.md) and [software sustainability](Site/Categories/Topics/WhatIsSustainability.md).
-Also see information on [How to Contribute](HowToContribute.md).
+Please also see information on [How to Contribute](HowToContribute.md).

-See details on [What to Contribute](WhatToContribute.md).
+To start with, see details on [What to Contribute](WhatToContribute.md).
 Please note that resources/content is of three major types on BSSw: (1) Events, (2) Curated content and (3) Original Article.

+## Where to place your content in Github repo?
 Please place your new file in one of the following folders on the site, according to the type of content you are creating:

 **The below folder need to be clarified - since they do not match our content types.
 We may need a folder for howto, whatis etc etc**